Corgard®Corzide®(as a combination product containing Bendroflumethiazide, Nadolol)

 In case of overdose, call your local poison control center at 1-800-222-1222.
 If the victim has collapsed or is not breathing, call local emergency services at 911.

-Symptoms of overdose may include: dizzinessfaintingdifficulty breathing or swallowingswelling of the hands, feet, ankles, or lower legs
+Symptoms of overdose may include the following: dizzinessfaintingdifficulty breathing or swallowingswelling of the hands, feet, ankles, or lower legs

 Keep all appointments with your doctor.
 Your blood pressure should be checked regularly to determine your response to nadolol.
 Your doctor may ask you to check your pulse (heart rate).
 Ask your pharmacist or doctor to teach you how to take your pulse.
 If your pulse is faster or slower than it should be, call your doctor.